Oitzu/pimatic-iframe/README.md

     id : should be your unique device id name : name of your device

-    url : url that will be displayed in the iframe width : width of iframe
+    url : URL that will be displayed in the iframe width : Width of iframe
-    Height : hight of iframe
+    height : Height of iframe
+    border : Show border arround iframe (1 = yes, 0 = no)
+    scrolling : Show scrollbars in iframe (yes/no)

 Version History
 ---------------
     0.0.1 : Initial release
+    0.0.2 : Adding border and scrolling options